hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 ![Add or remove a Channel Group](../fig/screenshot-add-remove-group.jpg){:style="max-width: 800px;"}

+> ## Removing a channel group never deletes the channels that were in it
+> Channels themselves can never be deleted from a story.
+If you delete a channel group, its channels
+> always remain available to add to other groups.
+{: .callout}

 Let's make our first group show the overall tissue architecture of the tonsil tissue, along with a general-purpose immune cell marker.
 It looks like Group 1 is already pretty close, containing DNA, Ki-67, and Keratin, so we will rename Group 1 for this purpose.
 Then we will create a new group to